 Because if it’s PayPal, the victim could end up making a payment and linking their credit card to the attacker’s account.

 Antiforgery tokens to the rescue

-When you make a GET request to a real login page, the response will contain a cookie with an antiforgery token that is linked to another antiforgery token that is part of the HTML form element where you type in your credentials.
+When you make a GET request to a real login page, the response will contain a cookie with an antiforgery token that is mathematically linked to another antiforgery token that is part of the HTML form element where you type in your credentials.

-If the user makes a POST request from the fake website to the PayPal login endpoint where the credentials are verified, the request will be rejected because there would be no PayPal cookie with the antiforgery token.
+If the user makes a POST request from the fake website to the PayPal login endpoint where the credentials are verified, the request will be rejected because there would be no PayPal cookie containing the antiforgery token.

 What if the attacker first extracts the antiforgery tokens?

 Thanks to the browser’s same-origin policy, this can’t happen.

 This is also why a normal CSRF attack (where the user is already logged in and has an antiforgery cookie), is also protected by antiforgery tokens.

 Extracting the antiforgery token from the cookie

 If you’re using a popular, up-to-date browser that uses the same-origin policy, and the websites you use, use ReSTful APIs and antiforgery tokens, it will be very difficult to fall victim to a CSRF attack.